 To create a new cluster, click Create cluster.

 There are many parameters you can configure when creating a new cluster.
-The default cluster settings, which includes two worker nodes, should be sufficient for this tutorial.
+Most of the default cluster settings, which includes two worker nodes, should be sufficient for this tutorial.
 Let's also use the following:

 Learn more about zones in Regions & Zones documentation.